 Back to the upcycled farmhouse tray to finish it up.
 A tray needs handles, so I use my drill to add holes to opposing sides, then used the nuts and bolts I showed you above to attach them.
 Also, to protect surfaces and add a bit of height, I use the E6000 glue and the rubber feet to add to the bottom.
 See video for demo.

-Ready to see the tray and my other table leg creation?
+Last, we’re ready to see the tray and my other table leg creation?
 I am!

 Hard to believe it’s the same table I grabbed off the side of the road, isn’t it?
 I’ve filled it with various thrifted goodies I’ve picked up over the years.
 It’s fun to create a story with found items.